Last Updated on 28th April 2025

 - Understand the beneficiaries under the Will and those who may have a claim against their estate.

-Undue Influence:
+- Undue Influence:

 Undue influence occurs when the testator is coerced or manipulated by someone else into making decisions about their estate that they would not have made otherwise.
 This usually involves someone close to the testator, such as a caregiver, friend, or family member, exerting pressure to leave all or part of their estate to them.
 To prove undue influence, it must be shown that the influencer overpowered the testator’s free will, essentially dictating the terms of the Will for their own benefit.

-Fraud or Forgery:
+- Fraud or Forgery:

 A Will can be overturned if it was created under fraudulent circumstances.
 This includes cases where someone has deliberately misled the testator about critical information in order to influence the terms of the Will.
-Telling the testator that a beneficiary had passed away when they had not could, for instance, constitute fraud.
+Telling the testator that a beneficiary had passed away when they had not, could, for instance, constitute fraud.
 Similarly, if the signature on the Will is forged, or if the document was tampered with after it was signed, it can be declared invalid.

-Failure to Comply with Legal Formalities:
+- Failure to Comply with Legal Formalities:

 Under section 9 of the Wills Act 1837, a Will must meet specific formal requirements to be legally valid, namely:

-- The testator must intend to create a Will
+- The testator must intend to create a Will;

-- It must be in writing
+- It must be in writing; and

 - It must be signed by the testator and witnessed by at least two individuals who were present when the testator signed the Will.